64studio/dibby/README.md

 The `dibby` script has three command line arguments, corresponding in turn to the script variables `$WORKSPACE`, `$CONFIG` and `$IMAGE`.

 1. The _workspace_ is a directory on your local system which will contain your dibby project.
 This directory needs to be created before you run `dibby` for the first time.
+The workspace directory is kept separate from dibby itself, so your workspace can be public or private, depending on your project requirements.
+A dibby workspace can be developed collaboratively using your own git repository, if you wish.

 2. The _config_ file is where you set the options for the target systems which will boot your dibby project image.
 This includes the CPU architecture for your dibby project, as well as the initial hostname and root password of the target devices.
 This file also enables you to specify a Debian preseed file and post-installation script, a custom package selection and custom tasks, using the following format:
 ```
 CONFIG_ARCH="armhf"
 CONFIG_HOSTNAME="myhostname"